depeperwinkel

 - available in stand-up pouch and glass

-- stand-up pouches contain 30, 45, 60, 150 and 300 grams respectively
+- Stand-up pouches contain 30, 45, 60, 150 and 300 grams respectively

 - glass jar contains 45 grams

-Gift packaging
+Gift wrapping

-- the jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper
+- The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper

-- for an overview of our gift packaging, please refer to the section gift packaging
+- For an overview of our gift packaging, please refer to the section gift wrapping

 General advice